ngromeconf/ngrome-website/src/content/workshops/2024-06-25-4-angular-performance-masterclass.md

 description: "Are you tired of performance bottlenecks holding back your Angular apps?
 Want to create a lightning-fast user experience that keeps your users engaged?
 Look no further!
 Our intensive hands-on workshop is designed to help you master Angular performance optimization and refining your app’s performance in every way.
 You will gain a deep understanding of running performance tests effectively and utilizing performance metrics to optimize your Angular application.
 Learn about Angular performance optimization with in-depth sessions on optimizing JavaScript code, native rendering performance, and much more.
-Get ready to supercharge your Angular applications with our engaging and interactive workshop!
+Get ready to supercharge your Angular applications with our engaging and interactive workshop!"

-"
 authors:
     - name: Michael Hladky
       biography: Is a Google Developer Expert, Microsoft MVP, Nx Champion, trainer, and consultant with a focus on Angular and RxJS.
 For years he has been helping companies and developers to set up scalable architectures and performant processes enabling teams to keep up with state-of-the-art development.